BOAC 500

 Will you be serving food on the day?

 But if you want to bring your own food, then that is fine.
-There is a pub across the road, but in all honesty by the time you have walked there, ordered food or drink and returned, you will will have probably missed some racing as our experience tells us they are very slow!
+There is a pub across the road, but in all honesty by the time you have walked there, ordered food or drink and returned, you will will have probably missed some racing as our experience tells us once you have a had a couple of beers you may struggle to get back to the clubroom!

 I have not pre booked, will i be able to attend and race on the day?

+In short no!
 Unless you have pre booked then we cannot guarantee any race place on the day.
-However, there will always be some drivers who have paid but may not be able to attend, and those places will be offered to those drivers who turn up on the day.
-There will only be a limited number of these places available as some club members have agreed to give up their own place, so we suggest that if you have any intention of attending then please contact us now and we will do our best to confirm a place for you.
+However, there may be some drivers who have paid but may not be able to attend, and those places will be offered to those drivers who turn up on the day.

 I have a question, can i call someone?